 About.

-Kali Spitzer is a photographer living on the Traditional Unceded Lands of the Tsleil-Waututh, Skxwú7mesh and Musqueam peoples.
-The work of Kali embraces the stories of contemporary BIPOC, Queer and trans bodies, creating representation that is self determined.
-Kali’s collaborative process is informed by the desire to rewrite the visual histories of indigenous bodies beyond a colonial lens.
-Kali is Kaska Dena from Daylu (Lower Post, british columbia) on her father’s.
-Kali’s father is a survivor of residential schools and canadian genocide.
-On her Mother’s she is Jewish from Transylvania, Romania.
-Kali’s heritage deeply influences her work as she focuses on cultural revitalization through her art, whether in the medium of photography, ceramics, tanning hides or hunting.
+Kali Spitzer is an Indigenous, Femme, Queer artist living on the Traditional Unceded Lands of Musqueam, Squamish and Tsleil-Waututh in Vancouver, BC.
+The work of Kali embraces the stories of contemporary BIPOC, Queer and Trans bodies, creating representation that is self determined.
+Kali’s collaborative process is informed by the desire to rewrite the visual histories of Indigenous bodies beyond a colonial lens.
+Kali is Kaska Dena from Daylu (Lower Post), BC, on her father’s side and Jewish from Transylvania, Romania, on her mother’s.
+She is motivated by her heritage to uplift and preserve Indigenous culture and knowledge ways through artwork and documentation of her community, and traditional practices through photography.

-Kali studied photography at the Institute of American Indian Arts, and the Santa Fe Community College.
+Throughout Kali’s career, she has documented traditional practices with a sense of urgency, highlighting their vital cultural significance.
+She studied photography at the Institute of American Indian Arts, and the Santa Fe Community College.
 Under the mentorship of Will Wilson, Kali explored alternative processes of photography.
-She has worked with film in 35 mm, 120 and large format, as well as wet plate collodion process using an 8x10 camera.
-Her work includes portraits, figure studies and photographs of her people, and culture.
-At the age of 20, Kali moved back north to spend time with her Elders, and to learn how to hunt, fish, trap, tan moose and caribou hides, and bead.
-Throughout Kali’s career she has documented traditional practices with a sense of urgency, highlighting their vital cultural significance.
+She has worked with film in 35 mm, 120 and large format, as well as wet-plate collodion process using an 8x10 camera.
+Her work includes portraits, figure studies and photographs of her people and culture.

-Kali’s work has been featured in exhibitions at galleries and museums internationally including, In Our Hands: Native Photography, 1890 to Now at the Minneapolis Institute of Art (2023), Speaking With Light: Contemporary Indigenous Photgraphy at the Amon Carter Museum of American Art (2023), and the National Geographic’s Women: a Century of Change at the National Geographic Museum (2020).
-In 2022 Kali received the Aftermath Grant to pursue her ongoing works An Exploration of Resilience and Resistance.
+Kali’s work has been featured in exhibitions at galleries and museums internationally including: Smoke in Our Hair: Native Memory and Unsettled Time at the Hudson River Museum (2025); Returning Home: A Contemporary Native Photography Exhibition at The Bard College (2024); In Our Hands: Native Photography, 1890 to Now at the Minneapolis Institute of Art (2023); and Speaking With Light: Contemporary Indigenous Photography at the Amon Carter Museum of American Art (2023).
+In 2022, Kali received the Aftermath Grant to pursue her ongoing works An Exploration of Resilience and Resistance.

 Kali would like to extend her gratitude to all who have collaborated with her, she recognizes the trust and vulnerability required to be photographed in such intimate ways.